How to respond to a cybersecurity incident

 Once you have notified the relevant people and launched an investigation, the next step is to set about managing communications, both internally if necessary (e.g. with staff) and also externally (e.g. with the ICO, any affected individuals and even the media).
 A highly publicised cyber incident has the ability to create long-lasting damage in the form of negative press, reduced customer confidence and loss of future business opportunities.
 Managing the flow of communications proactively and sensitively can therefore help to limit that damage and prevent a potential PR nightmare.

 If a data breach report to the ICO is necessary, you should also be prepared for an ongoing dialogue.
 You will be expected to be able to justify your actions and to explain how you are dealing with the situation.

 You should also consider whether any civil remedies can be used to protect your business even further and to secure possible compensation.
 For example:

 - Where your confidential information had been taken by someone identifiable (e.g. a former employee), it is often possible to apply to court for urgent interim relief, which can secure the delivery up of any misappropriated data and/or restrain any continued misuse; and

-- It might also be possible to hold any liable parties to account, for example a third party technical consultant who had contractual duties to keep your data safe and secure.
+- It might also be possible to hold any liable parties to account, for example, a third-party technical consultant who had contractual duties to keep your data safe and secure.

-Engaging lawyers as part of your response plan will help to ensure that any such remedies are discussed and, if available, secured.
+Engaging data breach solicitors as part of your response plan will help to ensure that any such remedies are discussed and, if available, secured.
 It should be noted that where interim relief through the courts is concerned, time can be of the essence and the sooner you are able to mobilise with the necessary application to court, the better.
 This also prevents any wrongdoer from adding insult to injury by relying on their employment rights or making their own claim, as well as denying liability for their actions.